psi-im/psi/README.md

 ## Description

 Psi is an XMPP client designed for experienced users.
-It is highly portable and runs on GNU/Linux, MS Windows, macOS, FreeBSD and Haiku.
+It is highly portable and runs on GNU/Linux, MS Windows, macOS, FreeBSD, NetBSD and Haiku.

 User interface of program is very flexible in customization.
 For example, there are "multi windows" and "all in one" modes, support of different iconsets and themes.
 Psi supports file sharing and audio/video calls.
 Security is also a major consideration, and Psi provides it for both client-to-server (TLS) and client-to-client (OpenPGP, OTR, OMEMO) via appropriate plugins.